Interesting Facts of Buda Castle - part 2

-In one of our previous blog post we’ve described a few interesting facts about Buda Castle.
-Since many famous monuments and statues are located in this royal area we decided to write a second post about it.
+In one of my previous blog post I’ve described a few interesting facts about Buda Castle.
+Since many famous monuments and statues are located in this royal area I decided to write a second post about it.

 The statue represents the hopeless and unfulfilled love between King Matthias and her love, Ilona.
 Mentioned in the old legends, King Matthias often mingled among people in disguise.
 Once he dressed as a hunter and took a walk in the forest where he met a beautiful young lady, Ilona.
 They both fell in love with each other but the King didn’t reveal his identity.
 One day Ilona came to Buda to meet the King who was just returning back from an expedition with all pomp and glory.
 The secret revealed.
 Ilona new their love cannot be fulfilled therefore she was devoured by hopeless love.

 Turul Bird is a mythological symbol of ancient Hungarian past and Conquest.
 It represents Hungarian national identity and cohesion.
 Moreover it’s symbol of Divine Providence.
 According to some writings Turul was military symbol on weapons of Hungarians as well.
 The Turul also played an important role in Hungarian Conquest.
 Legends also say that the Bird led them to Carpathian Basin.
 When the Bird appeared from the sky they followed them, where it disappeared they settled down.

 Ruins of Medieval Castle Walls

 The ruins of medieval castle walls were a densely populated area in the Middle-Ages.
 During archaeological excavations lot of priceless historical objects were found in this place.
 Most of them are now part of Historical Museum’s collection.